TomOnderwater/K.U.T.F.E.U.T.E.N./README.md

 # K.U.T.F.E.U.T.E.N.
-Kies Uw Trauma Forceer Een Ultiem Trauma En Narigheid, a.k.a.
+Kies Uw Terreur Forceer Een Ultiem Trauma En Narigheid, a.k.a.
 K.U.T.F.E.U.T.E.N. contains the development base for a rigged wheel of fortune meant for punishing prospective board members by forcing them to do tasks they don't like to do

 Help, it's not working, I can't find the hotspot!